Jaghs/Demand-Prediciton/README.md

 ![model_forecast](./images/model_forecast.png)

 Based from this model forecast:
 - In one year, the sales revenue for the country of Czech Republic is predicted to increase over 73.57%.
 When looking at all European countries the sales revenue is projected to increase by over 50.04%.
-  - This will improve the cash flow for Top4Sports and provide my client with additional flexibility in managing day-to-day operations and pursuing growth opportunities.
+This will improve the cash flow for Top4Sports and provide my client with additional flexibility in managing day-to-day operations and pursuing growth opportunities.

-- In one year the sales for running shoes in the Czech Republic will increase by 181.11% and for all the countries together the sales will increase by 80.46%
-  - These results are highly insightful since they will help Top4Sport to manage inventory levels and prepare for demand increase
+- In one year the sales for running shoes in the Czech Republic will increase by 181.11% and for all the countries together the sales will increase by 80.46%.
+These results are highly insightful since they will help Top4Sport to manage inventory levels and prepare for demand increase

+In conclusion, these results will help my client in making informed decisions related to accounting, financial planning, investment, and taxation.